A-proG-spec/ETS011-17-ETS0186-17-ETS0190-17-ETS0197-17-ETS0300-17/newreadme.md

-this is introduciton to software gropu assignment
+//this is introduction to sw assignment